-2,4-D 2,4-dichlorophenoxyacetic acid-a synthetic plant hormone herbicide cide which was a major component of herbicides purple and orange used by the U.S. Air Force to spray herbicides in Southeast Asia.
-The UC-123B had two reciprocating engines, while the UC-123K in addition had two jet engines.
+2,4-D 2,4-dichlorophenoxyacetic acid-a synthetic plant hormone herblede cide which was a major component of herbicides purple and orange used by the U.S. Air Force to spray herbicides in Southeast Asia.

-2,4,5-T 2,4,5-trichlorophenoxyacetic acid-a synthetic plant hormone herbi-
+2,4,5-T 2,4,5-trichlorophenoxyacetic acid-a synthetic plant hormone herbiaddition had two jet engines.